-Clubfoot is the most common birth defect in the world.
-Worldwide, roughly 1.2 people per 1000 are born with clubfoot.
-This means that in the United States alone, 10 babies are born with clubfeet every day.
+Clubfoot is the most common birth defect in the world, affecting 200,000 newborn children each year, 80 percent in developing countries.
+There are also hundreds of thousands of children and young adults who are living with this debilitating condition worldwide.
 World Clubfoot Day is celebrated annually on June 3 which is the birthdate of Dr. Ignacio Ponseti.

 I still remember the worry and confusion when my husband and I first learned about Eli’s birth defect – clubfoot.
 Our unfamiliarity with clubfoot propelled us to search the internet for answers.
 Like any parents, we were concerned about finding the best treatment possible to help our child.
 We learned about clubfoot and all the possible treatments and one name kept coming up over and over – Ponseti.
 The Ponseti Method to us meant hope.